afiahh/Shoukhin_Haat/README.md

 # Shoukhin_Haat
-# E-commerce platform
+E-commerce platform
-# E-commerce website
+# languages used
-# django , python v3.12
+ django , python v3.12
-# HTML, CSS, JS, Bootstrap
+ HTML, CSS, JS, Bootstrap

 # Overview
    Shoukhin_Haat is a web platform aimed at preserving Bangladesh's traditional products by providing a space for buyers to purchase authentic goods and for sellers to showcase and sell their local products.
    It is built using Django, Python, HTML, CSS, and Bootstrap.
 Main goal for this project is to harnesses technology to promote and sustain cultural heritage.

 ## watch a demonstration video